Published By Janet Gershen-Siegel at February 18, 2018

-Credit lines are the most commonly requested loan type in the business world although they are preferred, authentic credit lines are uncommon, and challenging to find.
-Many are also very difficult to get approved for requiring good credit, good time in business, and good financials.
+Credit lines are the most commonly requested loan type in the business world.
+But although business owners prefer them, authentic credit lines are uncommon, and challenging to find.
+Many are also very difficult to get approval for requiring good credit, good time in business, and good financials.

 Many credit line varieties that most business owners think of come from standard banks and standard banks use SBA loans as their principal loan product for small business owners.
 This is because SBA guarantees as much as 90% of the loan in the event of a default.
-These credit lines are the most challenging to get approved for because you must qualify with SBA and the bank.
+These credit lines are the most challenging to get approval for because you must qualify with SBA and the bank.

 There are two main types of SBA loans you can generally obtain.
 One form is called CAPLines.
 There are in fact five types of CAPLines that can work for your business.

 According to the SBA: “CAPLines is the umbrella program under which SBA helps business owners meet short-term and cyclical working capital needs”.
 Loan amounts are available up to and including $5 million.
 Loan qualification requirements are the same as for other SBA programs.

-Seasonal Line: This one advances against expected inventory and accounts receivables.
+This one advances against expected inventory and accounts receivables.
 It was developed to assist seasonal businesses.
 Loan or revolving are offered.

 Designed for general contractors or builders constructing or renovating industrial or residential buildings.
 It is used to fund direct labor-and material costs, where the building project functions as the collateral.
 Loan or revolving are offered.

-Standard Asset-Based Line: For businesses unable to meet credit standards connected with long-term credit.
+For businesses unable to meet credit standards connected with long-term credit.
 Financing for cyclical growth, repeating and/or short-term needs.
 Repayment results from converting short-term assets into cash.
 Businesses constantly draw from the LOC, based on preexisting assets, and pay back as their cash cycle dictates.
 This line ordinarily is utilized by businesses that supply credit to other companies.

-Small Asset-Based Line: This asset-based revolving line of credit of as much as $200,000.
+This asset-based revolving line of credit of as much as $200,000.
 This line operates like a standard asset-based line except that a number of the more stringent servicing requirements are foregone, so long as the business can consistently show repayment capability from available resources for the total.

-You can get approved for as much as $350,000.
+You can get approval for as much as $350,000.
 Interest rates can be different, with SBA enabling banks to charge as much as 6.5% over their base rate.
 Loans over $25,000 will require collateral.

-To get approved you’ll need good personal and business credit.
+To get approval you’ll need good personal and business credit.
 Plus the SBA specifies you must not have any blemishes on your report.
 You will need good bank credit; an acceptable bank score demands you have at least $10,000 in your account over the most recent 90 days.

-To get approved you’ll need account receivables, but only if you have them.
+To get approval you’ll need account receivables, but only if you have them.
 When it comes to the collateral to counterbalance the risk, commonly all business assets will be taken as collateral, and some personal assets including your home.
 It’s not uncommon to need collateral equivalent to 50% or more of the loan amount.
 You also need articles of incorporation, business licenses, contracts with all third parties, and your lease.

 Private investors and alternative lenders also offer credit lines.
-These are less complicated to get approved for than conventional SBA loans.
+These are less complicated to get approval for than conventional SBA loans.
 They also require much less documentation for approval.
 These alternative SBA credit lines commonly demand good personal credit for approval.

 Unlike with SBA, many of them don’t need good bank or business credit approval.
 Most of these types of programs call for two years’ of tax returns.
 Tax returns need to demonstrate a profit.
 Rates can vary from 7% or greater and loan amounts range from $25,000 into the millions.